 Many who were aboard or missed New York Sports Tours’ first live virtual tour experience have requested video from the emotional evening.
-Those wishes are now being fulfilled in the form of a nearly 34-minute original video recording that can be viewed on demand here for a special premiere price of $1 through mid-August.
+Those wishes are now being fulfilled in the form of a nearly 34-minute original video recording that can be viewed on demand here for $1 through mid-August and $5 thereafter.

 Among the participants in the June 25, 2020, event was 88-year-old Larry Cutler.
 Joining the Cisco Webex video conference live from his son’s home in Colorado, Cutler watched for the first time his speech that introduced a dying Babe Ruth on Babe Ruth Day at Yankee Stadium in 1947.